dhruvitppatel/Hybrid-Weather-Beyond-Medium-Range/README.md

 Fortran code for a hybrid model that combines an atmospheric general circulation model (SPEEDY) and a reservoir computing-based machine learning algorithm.

 ## Installation Instructions
-Download the SPEEDY-ML model with:
+Download the Hybrid model with:
-<pre><code> $ git clone git@github.com:Arcomano1234/SPEEDY-ML.git
+<pre><code> $ git clone git@github.com:dhruvitppatel/Hybrid-Weather-Beyond-Medium-Range.git
 </code></pre>

 ## Prerequisites
-SPEEDY-ML requires a MPI built NetCDF library, [ARPACK-NG](https://github.com/opencollab/arpack-ng), and Intel oneapi.
+The Hybrid model requires a MPI built NetCDF library, [ARPACK-NG](https://github.com/opencollab/arpack-ng), and Intel oneapi.
 This code has been tested with both intel 2020 and gfortran 2021 with openmpi.

 ## Quick Setup